Skip to Content

 preview for Crush Any Goal: Warmup

-Do 12 reps: Effective Exercises for Hip Pain, Runner’s World+ coach, Jess Movold, demonstrates each move so you can learn the proper form.
+With right leg straight, swing it across the front of body and out to right side in a fluid motion: Perform the dynamic stretches listed here every day and/or before every run.
+Below, Runner’s World+ coach, Jess Movold, demonstrates each move so you can learn the proper form.
 The entire routine takes less than FIVE minutes and can even be performed outside prerun.
-Perform the dynamic stretches listed here every day and/or before every run.
-Below.
+You need no equipment.

 1. Side Lunge